nz brand comparison

 Monthly cost$270–390$360–540

-The topper strategy: Both brands offer smaller packs designed as meal toppers.
-Adding a scoop of either to quality kibble gives your dog premium nutrition without the full premium price.
-This is how most NZ owners actually use these brands.
+The topper approach: Both brands sell smaller packs designed as meal toppers.
+Spooning a bit of either over quality kibble gets your dog closer to premium nutrition at a fraction of the cost.
+This is genuinely how most NZ owners use these products.
+For budget-conscious premium feeding, see our cheapest dog food guide for base kibble options that pair well with premium toppers.

 Convenience